2022–23 Mid-American Conference women's basketball season

 The 2022–23 Mid-American Conference women's basketball season is the season for Mid-American Conference women's basketball teams.
 It began with practices in October 2022, followed by the start of the 2022–23 NCAA Division I women's basketball season in November.
-Conference play will began in January 2022 and concluded in March 2022.
-The 2023 MAC tournament was scheduled to be held at Rocket Mortgage FieldHouse in Cleveland, Ohio for the 23rd consecutive season.
+Conference play began in January 2023 and concluded in March 2023.
+The 2023 MAC tournament was held at Rocket Mortgage FieldHouse in Cleveland, Ohio for the 23rd consecutive season.

 Toledo won the regular season championship with a 16–2 record and defeated second seeded Bowling Green in the MAC tournament final to earn the conference's automatic bid into the 2023 NCAA tournament.
 Quinesha Lockett of Toledo was the MVP of both the regular season and the tournament.